San Bernardino’s Operation Hammer Strike Concludes Illegal Cannabis Eradication

 By May 2022, one region of San Bernardino County reported that there were no more reported cannabis grows in the area.
 “I’m sure there are more out there but we actually have zero grows left in the Morongo Basin that have been reported to us,” Sheriff Shannon Dicus of Morongo Basin told the Hi-Desert Star.
 San Bernardino County Supervisor Dawn Rowe commented on the quick call to action.
 “It normally takes this county a long time to make changes for our residents but this was not the case.
 Thank you very much on behalf of our residents for making it a safer place to live again,” Rowe said.

 Statewide efforts to eliminate illegal cannabis grows have continued steadily.
 Back in October 2021, California Attorney Rob Bonta announced that the Campaign Against Marijuana Planting (CAMP) resulted in the destruction of over one million cannabis plants.
-“Illegal and unlicensed marijuana planting is bad for our environment, bad for our economy, and bad for the health and safety of our communities,” Bonta said in press release.
+“Illegal and unlicensed marijuana planting is bad for our environment, bad for our economy, and bad for the health and safety of our communities,” Bonta said in a press release.

 More recently in July, agencies like the California Department of Fish and Wildlife announced the authorization of enforcement teams to investigate illegal cultivation during the 2022 growing season.